neocrz/dt02-info/README.md

 # DT02-info

 This repository contains a basic Love2D project designed to assist players of the game Digital Tamers 02.
-It provides functionalities for managing your Digimon boxes, calculating NP, and includes data on items, Digimon, and their evolution paths.
+It provides functionalities for managing your Digimon boxes, calculating NP, and adding information about items, Digimon, and their evolution paths.

 ## To-Do
-- [ ] DigiData (DD)
+- [ ] DigiData
     - [ ] Digimon
         - status: basic
         - [x] Add